The list of accomplishments for Kori Stephenson just keeps on growing, and now you can add a national championship to the mix.

-The T-Birds, featuring a very young lineup with four freshman starters, finished the season with a 27-6 record and No. 2 national ranking.
+The year before, the T-Birds, featuring a very young lineup with four freshman starters, finished the season with a 27-6 record and No. 2 national ranking.
 After capturing their second straight Region I title they then won their first three games at the NJCAA finals before finally falling.

 Stephenson is the face of MCC Women’s basketball, having served the program as an assistant since 1999.
 She just completed her seventh season as head coach of the T-Birds.

 She has compiled a 151-76 record in her seven years and her teams have won at least 20 games for the last five years in a row.